Super Singer 4: Grand Finale

 The final contest to decide the winner of the show was held at Sun Palm Driving Range & Golf Academy, Guindy and was telecast live on television and internet on 1 February 2014.
 Winners were selected by audience poll.
 Votes could be cast through SMS, IVR and online.
 After two performances by each contestant, Diwakar was declared as the winner and received an apartment worth Rs.
-60 Lakhs as prize.
+6 million as prize.
 Syed Subahan was declared as Judges Choice Winner for the best performance in Grand Finale and 1st runner-up as he got the second maximum votes of audience.
 Syed got 1 kg of Gold for 1st runner-up.
 The second runner-up Sarath Santhosh received Rs.
-10 Lakhs.
-The other two contestants Sonia Aamod and Parvathy received Rs.5 Lakhs each.
+1 million.
+The other two contestants Sonia Aamod and Parvathy received Rs.
+500,000 each.

 Many prominent singers were present at the venue.
 Legendary singer S. Janaki was the chief-guest for the event.
-Ma Ka Pa Anand Prinyanka and Bhavana hosted the show.
+Makapa Anand, Priyanka, and Bhavana hosted the show.